Charles Morris Ankcorn

 Charles Morris Ankcorn (September 11, 1893 - October 1, 1955) was professor of military science at State College of Washington and Brigadier General in the U.S Army during World War II.

 Early life and career

 Charles M. Ankcorn was born on September 11, 1893 in Palouse, Washington.
 Prior to military service, Ankcorn attended the University of Idaho and Ohio State University.
 During World War I, he was assigned to the infantry during 1917.
 Following the war, he was professor of military science and tactics at State College of Washington from 1924 to 1929.

 World War II

-During World War II, Ankcorn commanded the 157th Infantry Regiment from September 1940 to September 1943, seeing first action during the Allied invasion of Sicily.
-He was awarded the Distinguished Service Cross, and during September 1943, Ankcorn was promoted to the rank of brigadier general, but was injured by an antipersonnel mine.
-He returned to the U.S. in January, 1944.
+Ankcorn was a Regular Army instructor assigned to the Colorado National Guard.
+In 1940, he replaced Colonel Rudolph J. Seyfried as commander of the 157th Infantry Regiment, after Seyfried was disqualified for medical reasons.
+Ankcorn commanded the regiment from September 1940 to September 1943, seeing his first action during the Allied invasion of Sicily.
+He was awarded the Distinguished Service Cross, and in September 1943, was promoted to the rank of brigadier general.
+That month, he was injured when his jeep ran over a land mine, costing him his right leg.
+He returned to the U.S. in January 1944.